metal3d/katenary/doc/docs/usage.md

     Katenary uses the compose-go library which respects the Docker and Docker-Compose specification.
 Keep in mind that it will find files exactly the same way as `docker-compose` and `podman-compose` do it.

-Of course, you can provide others files than the default with (cummulative) `-c` options:
+Of course, you can provide others files than the default with (cumulative) `-c` options:

     katenary convert -c file1.yaml -c file2.yaml

 ## Some common labels to use